top of page

 What the the payment and refund terms and conditions for 1-2-1 coaching?

-See the coaching page for fees and read the terms and conditions for detailed information.
+See the Services I Offer page of my website for fees and read the terms and conditions for detailed information.

 Fees are payable at the point of booking (first session) or 48 hrs in advance (subsequent sessions) via BACS transfer to confirm the session.